osboz/Cryptography/Readme.md

     is uppercase
     contains no spaces, numbers or punctuation

+## Modularization
+I made the function ***talCirkulærRundingMinMax()***, so i could easily get a int that fit in the alphabet mulitple times. caesar is a function that can en/decrypt text based on an int Vigenère is a function that can en/decrypt text based on a char

 # Changes
+1. Made
-1. Made *vigenere_encrypt* and *vigenere_decrypt* into a single function with a parameter to change modes instead
+    - *vigenere_encrypt* and *vigenere_decrypt* into a single function with a parameter to change modes instead
+    - Same for the Caesar functions